turingschool/front-end-curriculum/lessons/websockets.md

 ## Lecture

+### Review

+The HTTP request/response cycle is a stateless machine by design.
+The client makes a request to a server, a connection is made with the server, the server interprets the request, forms a response, sends the response back to the client, and closes the connection.

+### A Thought Experiment

+You are have a brand new job working with a hedge fund, and they need real-time data on stock prices for quick trades.
+The amount of money that the hedge fund makes is directly related to how good the data of the stock price is, so you want the most up-to-date prices.

+Your boss demands for unknown reasons to implement a solution using the traditional HTTP request/response (not sockets).

+How would you do this?
+Sketch out the API you would build to communicate with a stock market server that can tell you the prices.
+Remember: each request to a server costs money and time.

+When you're done, think about the downsides of this application.
+How does the HTTP request/response cycle make this a difficult task to do efficiently?

+### Why WebSockets?

+Long-polling...streaming...then websockets.
+[This article](http://websocket.org/quantum.html) has a good explanation of log-polling vs. streaming vs. WebSockets.

 * Explain WebSockets vs. the HTTP request/response cycle
   * A WebSocket is a persistent two-way connection between the server and the client
   * The server can push an event without having to receive a request from the client